London underground station Charing Cross, Bakerloo Line & Northern Line, Zone 1

 The entrance is free of charge.
 And that not only for the permanent exhibitions but also for some temporary exhibitions.
 Even the guided tours, which are offered daily, are free of charge.
 Of course, many visitors use this tempting offer of art highlights.
 It is easy accessible for tourists due to the central location at the Trafalgar Square.
 It is no wonder that it belongs to the most visited museums in London.
 If you want to admire some of the masterpieces without hustle and bustle, you should start your visit as early as possible and begin your tour against the flow of visitors.
 By doing that, you should be able to use one of the numerous seating possibilities to relax while you enjoy the paintings.

-1. The Sunflowers (Room 43) by Vincent van Gogh is the most famous highlight among the exhibited paintings.
+1. The Sunflowers (Room 41) by Vincent van Gogh belongs to the most famous highlight among the exhibited paintings.
 He painted this picture in the summer of 1888, in southern France, and it is part of a series of paintings with the sunflowers as the subject.
 With these artworks he wanted to decorate a atelier in southern France which belong to a painter friend.
 Vincent painted these pictures directly from the motif.
 He painted every picture in a single pass without interruption, as the sunflowers fade quite quickly.

 2. The Water-Lily Pond (Room 41) was created by Claude Monet in his garden, which is located in the Normandy, in the year 1899.
 Claude Monet laid out his garden with the water-lily pond himself.
 He spent a lot of time there in the last 30 years of his life .
 The Japanese Bridge was a popular motif and graced a whole series of his paintings in various views.